-With the 2016 Elections over, I am pleased to publish the new Voter's Guide for 2017-2018!
+With the 2018 Elections over, I am pleased to publish the new Voter's Guide for 2019 - 2020!

 The back pages of this guide have an up-to-date list of all of your federal, state, county, and judicial officers for easy contact.
-If an issue is important to you, call, e-mail, or write the appropriate elected official; they do want to hear from you.
+If an issue is important to you, call, email, or write the appropriate elected official, they do want to hear from you.

 Elections law changes were minimal last year, but we expect active sessions in both US Congress and the Florida Legislature this year-especially looking at changes to election laws.
-If there are any changes that impact elections in 2018, we will be sure you know about them!
-Our elections equipment-both the tabulation system and the voter check-in procedures-was replaced last year and worked very well!
+If there are any changes that impact elections in 2020, we will be sure you know about them!
+Our voter check-in equipment was replaced last year and worked yery well!